MartinvonBerg/wp-strip-image-metadata/readme.txt

 -   Show some more Information in the Image Edit Panel
 -   Set a Minimum version for Imagick (3.4.4) and Gmagick (2.0.5) to handle files at all.
 Gmagick is still limited in functionality.

-### Preparation of Copyright Template Files
+= Preparation of Copyright Template Files =

 Both Imagick and Gmagick do not allow to set EXIF-Metadata directly.
 The author of this plugin does not know an Open Source PHP or WordPress Function with appropriate License to set metadata in an Image File.
 So a Template File is used that has to be prepared by the user.
-It's only possible to use one template File for one Artist, only. \> !
+It's only possible to use one template File for one Artist, only!
 The Plugin uses one Template File for the whole site.
 So, if you are on a Multi-User-Site this Plugin is not for you.

 1. Prepare a JPG and WEBP File with very small size, e.g. 100x100 or so.
 Image dimensions do not matter, here.
 2. Strip all Metadata with exiftool (current version 12.6.0.0 writes webp, too):